 If you run out of cash to make RRSP contributions, you can still contribute in-kind.
 As long as you remain within your contribution limit, in-kind contributions to a registered account are also possible.
 CRA allows several investment products that can be used to make in-kind contribution including:

-I always recommend seeking expert financial advice when it comes to such tricky strategies to cut down your tax bills.
+I always recommend seeking expert financial advice when it comes to such tricky strategies to cut down on your tax bills and be in contact with an accounting firm.

 For summarized information on RRSP, how it works, how you can contribute, how and where to register please visit my blog “RRSP Deadline For 2020 Tax Year”.
 For details, you can visit the CRA official page.